-In this post we will discuss about ABC of WCF.
+In this post, we will discuss ABC of WCF.
 You can also check out my previous posts on:

 ABC of WCF composed of Address, Binding, Contract.

 The endpoints specify an Address that defines where the endpoint is hosted.
-It’s basically url.
+It’s basically a url.

 The endpoints also define a binding that specifies how a client will communicate with the service and the address where the endpoint is hosted.

 The endpoints specify a Contract that defines which methods of the Service class will be accessible via the endpoint; each endpoint may expose a different set of methods.

 Service contracts describe the operation that service can provide.
 For Eg, a Service provides to know the temperature of the city based on the zip code, this service is called as Service contract.
 It will be created using the Service and Operational Contract attribute.